 - a.
 Hand-washing facilities must also be in good repair, easily accessible and have running water at all times.
 Hand-washing stations in processing rooms should provide for disinfection and be equipped with paper towels or an automatic dryer to limit recontamination of hands upon departure. - b.
 Adequate and conveniently located facilities for hand washing and drying shall be provided where appropriate.
 Where appropriate, facilities for hand disinfection should also be provided.
 Potable water and a suitable hand cleaning preparation shall be provided. - c.
 There should be suitable hygienic means of drying hands.
 Where paper towels are used, a sufficient number of dispensers and receptacles should be provided adjacent to each washing facility. - d.
 Taps of a non-hand operable type are desirable.
 The facilities shall be furnished with properly trapped wastewater pipes leading to drains. - e.
 In areas where product is exposed or handled by employees, handwash and/or sanitizing stations should be convenient to the employee workstations.
 Sanitizing stations are not a replacement for handwashing. - f.
-Hand wash requirement signs, in appropriate languages and/or graphics, Should be clearly posted at the locations and contain instructions as provided below.
+Hand wash requirement signs, in appropriate languages and/or graphics, Should be clearly posted at the locations and contain instructions as provided below. - i.
+Signs at locker room and toilet facility exits should instruct employees to wash their hands prior to returning to work.
+Note: Washing hands prior to exiting the locker room and toilet facilities does not substitute for washing hands just prior to or immediately upon entrance to food handling and food processing areas. - ii.
+Signs at entrances to food handling and food processing areas should instruct employees to wash and sanitize their hands prior to returning to work. - iii.
+Signs at hand wash stations should instruct employees on the proper procedures for washing their hands. - 17.5.3 Hand Wash sinks

-CURRENT GOOD MANUFACTURING PRACTICE GUIDELINES FOR FOOD AND FOOD PRODUCTS (REVISED) Page 30 of 70
+CURRENT GOOD MANUFACTURING PRACTICE GUIDELINES FOR FOOD AND FOOD PRODUCTS (REVISED) Page $31 ext{ of } 70$